phansch/mini_rfc_for_cargo_lint_configuration/README.md

 With the current approach we pass all lint level definitions from the config file to rustc via the command line arguments.
 Consequently, rustc will tell the user the lint level has been defined on the command-line.
-This is the opposite of helpful if the user want to change the level of the lint:
+This is the opposite of helpful if the user wants to change the level of the lint:

 ```
 error: any use of this value will cause an error